SixArm/topics/topics/innovation-partnership-primer-introduction/index.md

 # What is this book?

-Innovation Primer is a glossary guide ebook that describes one topic per page.
+Innovation Partnership Primer is a glossary guide ebook that describes one topic per page.
 The primer is intended for quick easy learning about concepts, tactics, and ideas.

 ### Why these topics?

-All the topics here are chosen because they have come up in real-world innovation work, with real-world stakeholders who want to learn about the topic.
+All the topics here are chosen because they have come up in real-world innovation partnership work, with real-world stakeholders who want to learn about the topic.

 If you have suggestions for more topics, then please let me know.